kriserickson/vue-touch-events/README.md

 * `tapTolerance` default `10`.
 The tolerance to ensure whether the tap event effective or not.
 * `swipeTolerance` default `30`.
 The tolerance to ensure whether the swipe event effective or not.
 * `longTapTimeInterval` default `400` in millsecond.
 The minimum time interval to detect whether long tap event effective or not.
+* `longPressDuration` default `800` in millsecond.
+The minimum time interval to detect whether long press event is fired.
+* `swipeVelocity` default `.3` velocity required to fire a swipe rather than a pan event (less allows slower swipes).

 ### Directives